Logistics Data Sheet

 | Primary Access | US-80 E | Single point of entry/exit. |

-| Avg.
-Drive Time to Savannah | about 25 min | Essential for amenities. |
+| Drive to Savannah | ~25 min | Essential for amenities. |

-| Pediatric Urgent Care On-Island | None | Immediate access requires travel to Savannah. |
+| Pediatric Urgent Care | None On-Island | Immediate access requires travel to Savannah. |

 | Main Industry | Tourism | Island infrastructure supports visitors. |